 The weary sufferer is an easy target for Satan.

 In this place of darkness, Satan can reign wild.
-The job is easy for him when anxiety exists.
-Once isolation, embarrassment, nd guilt are present, his lies start to hit.
+The job is easy for him when anxiety exists and his lies start bombarding us.

 God doesn’t care, or He would heal you.